 Graphics cards are pretty much the largest investment you can make in a computer…

-They makes a large difference in gaming and high-end video editing.
-If you need an upgrade but don’t need the fancy features of Ray Tracing or DLSS then keep your ears open for news about these cards.
+They make a large difference in gaming and high-end video editing.
+If you need an upgrade but do not need the fancy features of Ray Tracing or DLSS then keep your ears open for news about these cards.

 Frankenstein Computers has been taking care of our happy clients since 1999.
 We specialize in IT Support, IT Service, MAC repair, PC Repair, Virus Removal, web design and much more.
 Give us a call for remote support or drop in to drop off.